Lilianimasua/alx-system_engineering-devops/0x00-shell_basics/README.md

-'script that prints the absolute path name of the current working directory' 'task 0, where am i ?'
+the absolute path name of the current working directory task 0, where am i ?